nelll1/nelll1/README.md

 **` (Frontend Developer)`**

 Hello, everyone!
-I'm a self-taught front-end web developer and a fresh graduate eager to kickstart my career.
+I'm a self-taught front-end web developer and a fresh graduate.
 With a strong foundation in coding and web design, I'm always seeking opportunities to learn new skills and contribute my best to the world of web development.